 8 Steps To Your Own Cruise Blog

 First you need a name that is going to be easy to remember and describes what your blog is about.
-To help Google find you, it is a good idea to have the word cruise in it.
+It is a good idea to have the word cruise in it, to help Google find you.
 Buy your domain name at a website like Go Daddy and type in the name you want.
 Do this before you go any further, as the name you want may not be available.
 It is always best to get a .com address as people tend to trust them more and if you are writing a travel site, why limit yourself to the UK?
 Having said that, it’s a good idea to buy the .co.uk site aswell and you can redirect it to the .com site when you are up and running.
 Or at least it ensures no one else copies your idea and creates a website with the same name.

 Setting Up Your Cruise Blog